Healthy Meal Substitutes for Student

 - Green and red vegetables and greens

 Plan a challenge for yourself.
 Eat something from the list above whenever you want to have some fried food.
 Then trace your appetite.
-One day, you may be surprised with how tasty a simple cucumber can be.
+One day, you may be surprised by how tasty a simple cucumber can be.

 Chips vs. Crispbreads